rabbit19981023/eggshell-membrane/README.md

 - run `cd /path/to/this-project-directory` and `python -m http.server 8000`

 4. open a browser with `localhost:8000`, it should be all things work!
+- Warning: you should not open `./assets/index` directly.
+We need `http://` to make sure all things working as expected, rather than `file:///`